ebu/pi-list/docs/development_guide.md

 CMakeLists.txt  --> definitions for both lib and unit_tests
 ```

-### Use LIST SDK as an external Library

-Just use cmake's `add_subdirectory()` and it will work out-of-the-box.
+To use as an external library, just use cmake's `add_subdirectory()` and it will work out-of-the-box.

-# Backend and GUI

-- Lerna must be installed gloabally with `npm i -g lerna`

-After cloning the repository:

-`> lerna bootstrap`

-To build the project

-`> lerna run build`

-To generate the production version:

-`> lerna run production`

-## Contribute to translations

-All the labels of the UI are generated from [a Google Sheet](https://docs.google.com/spreadsheets/d/1yqL3CKmUu_M1AWCtHEzG5hp-8B1X-5_qxcgDn4AbFYo/edit) for every supported language.

-### Create authentication token to generate the translations

-The translations will be generated during the deploy process either Linux host
-or Docker builds, to achieve this a token must be generated first.
-This token can be kept locally and can be reused.
+## Build node packages:

+Packages are listed in `lerna.json` and mostly includes:

+- backend server
+- reacjs GUI
+- third-party dependencies
+- side apps

 ```
-node apps/gui/data/translationsGenerator.js -t
+./scripts/build_node.sh
 ```

-### Translation helper

-In order to help filling the Spreadsheet, one can use the Google
-Translate help script:
+You can still compile an individual package.

 ```
-node apps/gui/data/googleTranslate.js "Any english text"
+npx lerna run build --scope="@list/validation-tests"
 ```

-Note: this is broken until [google-translate-api gets fixed](https://github.com/vitalets/google-translate-api/issues/60).

 ## Contribute